typhoon-data-org/typhoon-orchestrator/docs/getting-started/using-components.md

   ...
 ```

-## Example Standalone Component
+## Example: Source DB to Snowflake DWH

 This is a non-trivial example of a full DWH load from multipler tables across 3 separate ERP systems.

-This calls the entire end to end flow that is packaged in the  `typhoon.db_to_snowflake` flow.
-This component example is idempotence, and encapsulating the management of the DHW staging metadata.
+This calls the entire end to end flow that is packaged in the  **`typhoon.db_to_snowflake`** flow.
+This component example is fully [idempotent][3], and encapsulating the  of the DHW staging metadata.

 ```YAML
 name: source_to_snowflake